maarteNNNN/cli-builder/README.md

 Running a command is in a nesting way: `deep nesting works as command` for the example above (executes `execute` function case it's an object).
 `deep nesting works as command help` (executes `help` function in case it's an object)

+functions are added as camelCase but inside the command line you'll need to use kebab-case:
+`run-some-function` will call function `runSomeFunction`.